Digital cameras -

 Low light performance

-Most small digicams are not too good in really low light conditions, apparently because of their small sensor as well as their little lenses.
-Photoshop Elements has a filter which helps de-speckle low light pics.
+Most small digicams are not too good in really low light conditions, apparently because of their small sensors as well as their little lenses.
+Photoshop Elements has a filter which helps de-speckle low light pics and the Nik Collection has some good filters too.
 Small digicams generally have a weak flash and produce far more redeye.
+With a good, bigger sensor camera you have much more chance of getting good results in low light, especially if it's a modern one that can go up to 6400 ISO without the image quality deteriorating too badly.
+The image on the right is pretty speckly close up, as it was taken through glass with a pocket Fuji camera at ISO 12800 (extreme measures!)
+But it's atmospheric.
+Many phones are getting pretty good in low light conditions.

 Screen size

 Resolution matters too as does sunlight and night time performance.
-2.5” or bigger should be fine.
-230,000 pixels or better makes it sharp.
+3" or bigger should be fine.
+250,000 pixels or better makes it reasonably sharp.
+A 3" 460k screen will be much better.
+My Olympus cameras both have super sharp 1040k touch/tilt screens and the Sony has a fully articulated screen, great for movies.

 Viewfinder